JonnyBeoulve/Big-Data-System/README.md

-# Cobia-Systems
+# Big Data System

-The new and improved Cobia Systems, a web app that uses big data to analyze global and localized trends in real-time.
+The repository for a mock build-up of a big data system to demonstrate a potential UI solution for the platform.